-The Forests (Fire Protection) Regulations 2014 replaced the expired Forests (Fire Protection) Regulations 2004 on 29 June 2014.
-The regulations restrict activities that can cause bushfires, in particular:
+The Forests (Fire Protection) Regulations 2014, replacing 2004 regulations on 29 June 2014, restrict activities that can cause bushfires, in particular:

-- use of engines, including chainsaws and generators
+- use of engines, including chainsaws and generators; and

 The regulations apply in the fire protected area during the prohibited period.